Thermadiag/seq/docs/any.md

 ## Hashing

-As said previously, seq::*hold_any* is hashable and a specialization for std::hash is provided.
+As said previously, `seq::hold_any` is hashable and a specialization for `std::hash` is provided.
 This feature is mandatory when inserting any objects into hash table based containers like std::unordered_set.
-In order to store non hashable types (that do not specialize std::hash), you must specialize seq::is_hashable type traits for this type to have seq::is_hashable<Type>::value == false.
+In order to store non hashable types (that do not specialize std::hash), you must specialize `seq::is_hashable` type traits for this type to have seq::is_hashable<Type>::value == false.

 Another way to store non hashable types is to use seq::nh_any instead of seq::any which disable the hashing support.
-Attempting to call seq::hold_any::hash() member on a non hashable type will throw a std::bad_function_call.
+Attempting to call `seq::hold_any::hash()` member on a non hashable type will throw a std::bad_function_call.

-The specialization of std::hash for *hold_any* is transparent to support heterogeneous lookup.
+The specialization of std::hash for `hold_any` is transparent to support heterogeneous lookup.

 Example: